bhoamikhona/react/Section 05/README.md

 ### Destructuring Props

 - All components receive the `props` object, even if we don't pass them.
 It will simply be an empty object.

+### React Fragments

+- A React Fragment `<></>` basically lets us group some elements without leaving any trace in the HTML tree i.e. in the DOM.
+- Sometimes we need to add a `key` to a React Fragment so then, we need to write it like this: `<React.Fragment></React.Fragment>`.
+Then you can add the `key` like so: `<React.Fragment key='1'></React.Fragment>`
+  - Make sure you have `React` imported from the `"react"` library for this.
+  - This result is exactly the same as simply using `<></>` - we use this simple version when we don't need a `key`.
+- Essentially React Fragment is a very simple concept that basically allows us to have more than just one element inside a piece of JSX.

 ## Author